ISO/IEC 42001 Alignment

 Important Disclaimer

-This document is NOT a certification, endorsement, or conformance statement.
+This document is NOT an official attestation or normative conformity statement.

-- MPLP is not certified by ISO, IEC, or any accredited certification body.
+- MPLP is not an accredited certification body.

 - This alignment mapping is provided for informational purposes only.